sustainablesardinia/sustainablesardinia.github.io/index.md

 ---
 layout: front
-title: The Sardinia Computational Sustainability Initiative
+title: The Sardinia Sustainability Initiative
 description: "Jekyll Basics is a simple boilerplate Jekyll site with multilingual (and Jekyll+ CMS) support."
 lang: en
 ---